1. Home

 Number of Nodes

-• Allows you to choose the number of nodes that you wanted to deploy.
+• Allows you to choose the number of nodes that you want to deploy.

-• For MySQL Multi-Master, you can choose from 1 master node or 3 multi-master nodes.
+• For MySQL Multi-Primary, you can choose from 1 primary node or 3 multi-primary nodes.

 Cloud Service

-Currently, CCX supports only Amazon Web Services and Safespring.
-For more information about supported cloud providers and its supported regions, please go to Cloud Providers.
-To choose which cloud provider you have subscribed, simply pick the Cloud service provider, then choose the region you would like to deploy your data store.
+Currently, CCX supports only Amazon Web Services, Safespring, and Openstack.
+For more information about supported cloud providers and their supported regions, please go to Cloud Providers.
+To choose which cloud provider you have subscribed to, simply pick the Cloud service provider, then choose the region you would like to deploy your data store.
 After that, hit Continue.

 Cloud Service: Creating a MySQL 8 datastore [Summary]